 In order for potential and current users to consider the possibilities for using the Visualization Lab space, its technologies, and its associated practices, we offer the following presentations and workshops.

-Please note that these workshops and presentations are conducted by the Technology Services Coordinator.
+Please note that these workshops and presentations are conducted by the Digital Pedagogy & Emerging Technologies Librarian.
 The Subject Librarian for your discipline will be invited to contribute additional expertise.